kristianmandrup/world-flags/README.md

 And it should set the I18n.locale appropriately, trying `params[locale], browser, ip address` in succession, defaulting to `I18n.default_locale`.

 For each locale it will check if it is a valid locale.
-By default it will call `valid_locales` in the controller, which will first try `I18n.available_locales` and then fall-back to `WorldFlags::Locale#valid_locales`.
+By default it will call `valid_locales` in the controller, which will first try `I18n.available_locales` and then fall-back to `WorldFlags#valid_locales`.
 You can override this behavior by defining you custom `valid_locales` method in the controller.

-For convenience you can include `WorldFlags::All` to include all these helper modules.
+For convenience you can include `WorldFlags::Helper::All` to include all these helper modules.

+Note that if you include the `WorldFlags::Helper::Geo you need the `httparty` gem as well.

 Example: